 Orienteering Queensland coordinates clubs and events across the state.

 20. Deep clean

 Did you know that getting your house and yard in tip-top shape can be good for your body, too?
-Check out this table by Diabetes New South Wales, which compares the energy used to do household tasks to common exercise workouts, pick a job and get moving!
+You don't need to choose between your household to-do list and heading out for exercise, just pick a job and get moving!

 You might not think of it as a physical activity, but shopping can add a lot of steps to your day.
 Next time you need to buy a few things, take the long way between shops, maybe doing a little window shopping on the way.
 Bonus points if you park your car further away from the entrance or walk to and from the shops.

 Depending on the instrument, playing music can be a beneficial form of physical activity.
 According to 8700.com.au, playing guitar burns almost as many kilojoules as weightlifting, while playing the drums or playing in a marching band use significant amounts of energy.